 2. Goals-Based Advice

-Your role as a financial planner is to ensure that your client’s assets and income meets their changing expenses over time and throughout different life-stages.
+Your role as a financial planner is to ensure that your client’s assets and income meet their changing expenses over time and throughout different life-stages.
 The strategies and systems you implement help them to meet their life goals.

 This brings us to our second point, the technology and modelling that is used to bridge the gap from where the client is now, to where they want to be in their future.
 It is aligned directly to the attainment of their financial goals.
 These goals are then set and tracked over time.

-The Goals Based Advice process begins by co-creating it with your clients.
+The Goals-based Advice process begins by co-creating it with your clients.
 By using interactive financial planning tools, you can test different scenarios with clients in real-time.
 By using tools such as; stress tests, trade-offs, what if's and strategies, you can immediately illustrate the impact of different decisions to their goal achievability.

 Once you have identified the most optimal scenario, this becomes the recommendation for their advice.
 An instant online SoA is then generated and their personalised, interactive financial plan is delivered to the client’s own app.
 This is now ready to track with live data.